Wenjia-Lu/llm_multi_agent/README.md

 [Joshua B. Tenenbaum](https://scholar.google.com/citations?user=rRJ9wTJMUB8C&hl=en),
 [Igor Mordatch](https://scholar.google.com/citations?user=Vzr1RukAAAAJ&hl=en)

-This is a preliminary implementation of the paper "Improving Factuality and Reasoning in Language Models through Multiagent Debate".
+This is a preliminary implementation of the paper "Building Multi-Agent Debate Frameworks for Factual LLM’s ".
 More tasks and settings will be released soon.
 You may see some additional debate logs [here](https://www.dropbox.com/sh/6kq5ixfnf4zqk09/AABezsYsBhgg1IQAZ12yQ43_a?dl=0).

 Also, check out gauss5930's awesome implementation of multiagent debate on opensource LLMs [here](https://github.com/gauss5930/LLM-Agora)!